+Established in honor of Stanley I. Fishel, CC'34, who was president of ZBT while at Columbia and later national president, and who believed in the important role fraternities can play in the development of undergraduates.
 Awarded to an undergraduate fraternity member who has demonstrated leadership, academic achievement, and participation in athletics or other campus activities.
-Established in honor of Stanley I. Fishel, Class of 1934, who was president of ZBT while at Columbia and later national president, and who believed in the important role fraternities can play in the development of undergraduates.